High Powered Representation & Personalized Service

 - Unaware of the materials obscene nature: If the defendant was unaware that the material contained obscene information, then that could be a defense.

 - Unknowingly possession of obscene materials: Evidence that the defendant unknowingly had custody of obscene materials could be greatly beneficial to their case.

 Every citizen of the United States is entitled to a fair trial and it is a crime to interfere in judicial proceedings.

 Some crimes that are involving with judicial proceedings include:

 - Accepting a Reward by a Witness for Changing their Statement

 - Tampering with Evidence

 Crimes that are related to the judicial process are considered very severe and carry heavy punishments.
-Contact Lawson and Berry if you or a loved one has been charged with one of these crimes.
+Contact a Criminal Attorney in Georgia if you or a loved one has been charged with one of these crimes.